The more I travel, the more I come to realize that travel technology and the internet is both a beautiful and incredibly annoying invention.

 This is an easy one!
 Without the internet, I could never have had the freedom of being a professional travel blogger and making my income on the road.
 I would have had to find work locally or save a huge sum, making traveling full time just that much harder.

-Nowadays, people have the freedom to create their own blogs, online e-commerce stores and automated dropship websites which allow them to create a passive income, effectively assisting people worldwide to fulfilling their dreams of traveling the world.
+Nowadays, people have the freedom to create their own blogs, online e-commerce stores and automated drop ship websites which allow them to create a passive income, effectively assisting people worldwide to fulfilling their dreams of traveling the world.
+Another innovative way of making income on the road is by starting a virtual digital marketing agency like I did!

 3.)
 You’re on Your Own